 Here’s two important tips when working on your fridge.
 Always unplug your fridge to avoid the risk of an electric shock.
 It’s better to be safe than sorry.

-You should also consult your owner’s manual.
+You should also consult your owner’s manual or service tech manual.
 This has valuable information about your fridge such as part numbers, locations for various components, and instructions for how to repair your fridge.

 #4 Faulty Defrost Timer